MettaTan/Secure-Coding-Assignment/README.md

 2. Afterwards press the run button (the lightning icon).

 Running Code:
-1)Under the model folder change the password for databaseConfig.js file 2)Run both the frontend and backend server.js
+1. Under the model folder change the password for databaseConfig.js file
+2. Run both the frontend and backend server.js

 In a Web Browser:
 Browse to localhost:3001/loginPage.html